how to set SMART goals with examples

 measurable smart goals

-• Engagement metrics such as session length, frequency, and feature adoption rates.
+• What engagement metrics such as session length, frequency, and feature adoption rates are going to be measured and tracked.

 If it’s a project that’s going to take a few months to complete, then set some milestones by considering specific tasks to accomplish.
-For example Sam might set monthly milestones to ensure progress is on track (e.g., 5% increase in DAUs per month).
+For example Sam might set monthly milestones to ensure progress is on track (e.g., 5% increase in daily average users per month).

 To make the SMART goal more impactful, Sam needs to have specific benchmarks that he can track against.